PEmicro Blog

 Using CPROGACMP

-Custom trim programming for new ARM devices is also supported in the command line format, CPROGACMP.
+Custom trim programming for specific ARM devices is also supported in the command-line tool, CPROGACMP.
 Since there is no pop up or box that can be used to set the desired frequency, users must put “:CUSTOMTRIMREF” near the top of their .cfg file, followed by the desired frequency.
 To utilize the PT command, the user will put “PT” in their script, as well as a valid flash location in hex.
 The hex address does not require a leading “0x”.
 Our recommendation is to perform PT close to the end script after verification of a programmed object file.
 Below is an example of a .cfg file used with CPROGACMP.

 Tags related to this Blog Post